- Start date: September

 - Practical Public Administration

 - Work-Based Learning Module in Legal Practice

 - General Practice – Problem Based Learning

 Learning & teaching

-You’re assigned to firms of four at the start of the course.
+You’re assigned to 'firms' of three/four at the start of the course.
 Most of the teaching and learning is done in your firms.
+Collaborative learning, professionalism and blended learning are embedded into most aspects of the course.
 Teaching and supervision is provided by practising solicitors, who have been trained as course tutors.

 In addition to learning legal subjects, you’ll also develop generic skills which you’ll require for your professional life including:

 - oral & written presentations

 Our library has a wide range of law reports, legislation, serials and monographs.
 It also has duplicate sets of key law report series, houses extensive collections in government publications and other related areas.